-A computerized accounting system is acceptable.
+A computerized accounting system, applications, or other technology tools are an option for helping you with your trust accounting duties, including required recordkeeping.
 However, you should consider generating and keeping hard copies of all the records required by the rule (including bank-created records).
-You can use computer printouts instead of hand-written ledgers for the records you are responsible for creating, but just having the data on a disk is risky.
-(It's a good idea to have these printouts dated and signed by the preparer to show when and by whom they were generated.)
+You can use computer printouts instead of hand-written ledgers for the records you are responsible for creating, but just having the data stored electronically in the cloud, on a drive (local or external), or saved to storage media is risky.
+It's a good idea to have these printouts dated and signed by the preparer to show when and by whom they were generated.

-If you're using a computerized accounting system, you should remember that computer data can be lost through natural disaster (like earthquake or fire), power or equipment failure and human error.
-For your own protection, make hard copies regularly and have all of your computer records regularly backed up onto disks.
-In addition, if you use computerized records, remember that if the records are offered as evidence, they must be authenticated as business records pursuant to Evidence Code sections 1270-1272.
+When using a computerized accounting system, applications, or other technology tools, be mindful of the fact that computer data can be lost in the event of a natural disaster, power or equipment failure, cyberattack, or human error.
+For your own protection, make hard copies regularly and have all of your computer records regularly backed up to the cloud, on a drive (local or external), or on storage media.
+In addition, remember that if computer records are offered as evidence, they must be authenticated as business records pursuant to Evidence Code sections 1270-1272.
 (See Appendix 2 for the text for those sections and Evidence Code sections 1552 and 1553.)

-Beyond preservation of the computer data, you also should be very careful when changing or upgrading your specific accounting software application, your overall computer operating system, and the computer hardware itself.
+Beyond preservation of the computer data, you also should be careful when changing or upgrading your specific accounting software application, your overall computer operating system, and the computer hardware itself.
 Different software applications and newer versions of your same software application may not be fully compatible with the data generated by your current software application.
-Similarly, changing computers or operating systems can cause difficult compatibility problems.
-These days, it is not unusual for computer technology to advance dramatically in a five year time period, rendering some application data obsolete and problematic to use.
+Similarly, changing computers or operating systems can cause compatibility problems.
+These days, it is not unusual for computer technology to advance dramatically in a short time period, rendering some applications or data obsolete and problematic to use.
+In addition, a special note for web-based applications is that browsers change over time and it is not unusual for a common component or functionality of a browser to be discontinued or no longer be supported at some point in the future.
+An example is the 2020 end of life for Adobe Flash support that impacted many browser-based applications in 2021.